-Twin Sisters Traverse - WR North Twin & NER South Twin, July 2006
+Twin Sisters Traverse - West Ridge of North Twin & Northeast Ridge of South Twin, July 2006

 All-in-all a worthy outing, despite the grief on South Twin's West Ridge.
 My advice to anyone looking to repeat this traverse - descend the South Twin's Northwest Ridge instead and retrace your steps across the glacier and back to the low saddle between the peaks.
 From what we could gather, a single rope rappel (60m) will reach back into the basin.
 If all else fails, down-climbing the class 3/4 slabs just beyond the saddle would work as well.
 Also, as mentioned previously, descending the North Twin's NW Ridge to get on the glacier would be better (and more aesthetic) than downclimbing the South Face gully.